Meissen Flower Painting

 • During the Romantic and Biedermeier eras, the porcelain painters at MEISSEN increasingly turned to classical, true-to-nature still lifes in the form of opulent flower arrangements.
 By the middle of the 19th century, the naturalistic style of painting had been fully developed at MEISSEN.
 The “Strewn Flowers” and “Strewn Roses” decor patterns are typical creations of this period.
 Blossoms and blooms are depicted in their natural beauty, an artistic choice that diverged from the East Asian models for the first time.
 The rose appeared as a motif as early as 1740 but did not achieve popularity as a solo motif until the end of the 18th century.
 The “Meissen Rose” that was then developed during the Biedermeier era is consistent with the particularly sculptural floral still-life style of Georg Friedrich Kersting, a drawing instructor and head of Meissen flower painting at that time.
 Since then, fruits and animals have also been depicted in a nature-oriented painting style that relishes manifold peculiarities, subtleties and irregularities.

 The tradition of flower painting at MEISSEN has continued to grow steadily to this day, undergoing numerous enrichments and refinements along the way.
 The porcelain painters of today are inspired not only by nature, but also by the artistic creativity of their time.
 One example is the new “Giant Bloom” collection with expansive flower paintings that unfold across the purist “MEISSEN® Cosmopolitan” form, underscoring the modern dining culture of our manufactory.
-For his current vase series for MEISSEN, illustrator Olaf Hajek breaks down the boundaries between reality and imagination to create his own visual language of fantastic gardens and paradisiacal fairytale worlds.
+With the filigree "Blue Orchid", one of Professor Heinz Werner's most popular designs from 1970 has been reinterpreted and transported into the modern age.
+The well-known illustrator Olaf Hajek also breaks down the boundaries between reality and imagination in his works for MEISSEN and creates his very own visual language of fantastic gardens and paradisiacal fairytale worlds with breathtaking floral elements.